hosikiti/briefcast/README.md

 ## TODOs

 - Fix 'Visit website' does not work when added from feed URL.
-- Use podcast title in the transcript instead of the feed's title.
 - Add voice gender selection option.
 - Prompt to add a podcast after signing up.
 - Prepare production environment.